 Transwestern is proposing to modify its OBA on Tariff Sheet Nos.
 147, 148 and 149 to eliminate the in-kind payback option and allow payback of imbalances on a cash-out basis only.
 The proposed cash-out mechanism provides for the dollar valuation of imbalances pursuant to the monthly index price based on an average of daily prices for the month as set forth in Section 5 (a) of the OBA to be resolved by a payment in cash by the party owing the imbalance by the 20th business day of the month following the month in which the imbalance occurs.

 As part of its implementation of cash-out only procedures, Transwestern is eliminating the provision that the parties have 90 days to agree to a payback plan (Sheet No. 147).
-Transwestern is proposing to eliminate the in-kind option and the 90-day period to agree on a payback plan because these provisions are difficult to implement on certain parts of its system which tend to get constrained (in particular, the San Juan Lateral), and results in imbalances being resolved several months after the initial 90 day period.
+Transwestern is proposing to eliminate the in-kind option and the 90-day period to agree on a payback plan because these provisions are difficult to implement on certain parts of its system which tend to become constrained (in particular, the San Juan Lateral), and results in imbalances being resolved several months after the initial 90 day period.
 The current provision permitting the parties to have 90 days to agree to the payback plan was necessary to facilitate the in-kind payback option which required more planning on the part of both Transwestern and the operator as to when and where the volumes would be paid back.
 The in-kind payback option is problematic because, in most cases, Transwestern desires the gas at a certain time and at a certain part of its system to accommodate its operational needs, which differs from where and when the operator wants to pay back the gas.
 The opposite is also true.
 The operator may need gas at times when Transwestern may not be able to pay it back.
 This significantly impacts both Transwestern’s and the operator’s operational flexibility.
 From Transwestern’s standpoint, such flexibility is already limited by the fact that Transwestern has no storage on its system.
 Moreover, this mismatch of needs between Transwestern and its operators makes it extremely difficult to timely resolve imbalances under this option.
 As a result, the current provisions place an undue strain on both Transwestern’s operations and those of its operators in that either party is likely to not receive payback where and when needed with the imbalance being volumetrically paid back several months after being created.

 In addition, Transwestern is revising the index price provision applicable to the monthly imbalance resolution procedures (Sheet No. 148).
 Transwestern is expanding the list of applicable daily prices to include locations that are now market centers on Transwestern’s system.
 Specifically, the applicable daily index prices to be averaged in calculating the MIP to be applied to the monthly imbalance will be determined based upon the location of the point(s) subject to the OBA.